WPWC

-WPWC is a Spanish Christian formatted broadcast radio station licensed to Dumfries-Triangle, Virginia, serving Southern Prince William County, Virginia and Western Charles County, Maryland.
-WPWC is owned by JMK Communications, Inc.
+WPWC is a Regional Mexican formatted broadcast radio station licensed to Dumfries-Triangle, Virginia, serving Southern Prince William County, Virginia and Western Charles County, Maryland.
+WPWC is owned by Amin Segundo's WASP Productions.

 History

 WPWC signed on in 1961 as WQVA, a 250-watt daytimer broadcasting on 1530 kHz and licensed to Quantico, Virginia.
 WQVA was first owned by Harold Hersch, W.T.
-Merchant, and H. Ewing Wall's Radio One Company, later WQVA, Inc. It was sold to Raymond W. Woolfenden's Happy Broadcasting Company in 1974, changing to its current callsign at the same time.
+Merchant, and H. Ewing Wall's Radio One Company, later WQVA, Inc. It was sold to Raymond W. Woolfenden's Happy Broadcasting Company in 1974, changing to its current call sign at the same time.
 A move to the current 1480 kHz occurred in 1979 along with a power upgrade.
 WPWC ran a country format from 1974 through 2000.
 That year, Woolfenden sold the station to JMK Communications of Los Angeles, California.